top of page

 You’re not comparing your child to someone else’s child—you’re comparing them to someone else’s public relations strategy.

-Suddenly you're Googling, “Should my teen be taking more APs?”
-Or “Do we need to start a nonprofit immediately??”
+Suddenly, you might find yourself Googling, “Should my teen be taking more APs?”
+Or “Do we need to start a nonprofit immediately?”
+These questions can create unnecessary stress and anxiety.

-Instead of choosing colleges based on fit, interests, cost, and community, decisions get driven by:
+Instead of choosing colleges based on fit, interests, cost, and community, decisions often get driven by:

 • prestige